sassoftware/viya4-iac-azure/CONTRIBUTING.md

     git fetch upstream
     ```

-    - To sync changes from the original repo later:
+    - To sync changes from the original repo:

     ```bash
     git checkout main